cloudflare/cloudflare-docs/content/email-security/_partials/_journaling-connector.md

 7. Select **New rule** to configure a journaling rule, and configure it as follows:

-    - **Send journal reports to**: This address is specific to each customer tenant, and can be found in your [Area 1 dashboard](https://horizon.area1security.com/support/service-addresses) (for example, `<customer_name>@journaling.mxrecord.io`).
-If you created distribution lists for customers in different regions:
+    - **Send journal reports to**: This address is specific to each customer tenant, and can be found in your [Area 1 dashboard](https://horizon.area1security.com/support/service-addresses).
         - Choose `<customer_name>@journaling.mxrecord.io` if you plan to use with the group you created for your US/international users.
         - Choose `<customer_name>@mailstream-eu.journaling.mxrecord.io` if you plan to use with the group you created for your EU users.
     - **Journal Rule Name**: `Journal Messages to CloudflareArea 1`
-    - **Journal messages sent or received from**: _Everyone_.
-If you created distribution lists for customers in different regions, choose _A specific user or group_ and select the appropriate user group.
+    - **Journal messages sent or received from**: _A specific user or group_ and select the user group you [created above](#optional-3-sort-users-by-region).
     - **Type of message to journal**: _External messages only_

 8. Select **Next**.